galan/dms-exchange-specification/spec/0.0.1/dms-exchange-specification-0.0.1.md

 ## Container
 A container consists of the document and the associated metadata.
 It groups the document-files and the metadata either into a directory or a zip-archive.

-The container itself will be added to the exported archive.
+The container itself will be added to the export-archive.

 ## Export-archive
 The final zip file that contains all containers and is used by the end-user to transport/export/backup his documents.